SORMAS-Foundation/SORMAS-Project/docs/rubella-luxembourg-admin-config.md

 ## Exposure and travel history (#14292)

-- Set `DiseaseConfigurationDto.exposureCategories` for Rubella to Airborne and Mother-to-child transmission.
+- Set `DiseaseConfigurationDto.exposureCategories` for Rubella to Air-Borne and Vertical transmission.
+"Vertical transmission" is the caption SORMAS uses for mother-to-child transmission - there is no exposure category literally named "Mother-to-child".
 - Confirm the "Hospital" caption on `ClusterType.NOSOCOMIAL` reads correctly for Luxembourg's ECDC report - no enum change needed, caption only.
 - Confirm in the running UI that the four Activities-as-a-case TYPE OF PLACE values (School, Education and childcare, Nursing home, Asylum seekers shelter) are available for Rubella cases - already true for Luxembourg, no code change.
 - "Place of residence of patient at time of disease onset" uses the existing free-text `residenceAtOnset` field - confirmed 2026-08-27, no country dropdown needed.
 No admin action, recorded here for reference only.